scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Extensions and other components

 In addition to the components mentioned above, there are others that aim at facilitating deployment or at better integrating SCION with existing networks.
-As an example, a prototype is being developed to explore whether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
-PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
+As an example, PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
 DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged by other components to provide additional security properties.
 For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high-speed packet filtering between trusted SCION ASes.
 The SCION Control Message Protocol (SCMP) provides authenticated error messages and network diagnostics.